-Mr Tanwir Rahman has served as the Chief Financial Officer of the Group since 2017.
+Tanwir Rahman has served as the Chief Financial Officer of the Group since 2017.
 He has over 8 years of experience in the microfinance industry.
 Prior to his experience with the Group, he served as the Director of many companies within BRAC and has held several leadership positions including the Chief Financial Officer of the Unique Group, the Finance Director of BRAC and BRAC International, the Senior Accountant for AECOM, the Divisional Controller for HBG Constructors, the Assistant Controller for Mitchell Engineering, the Senior Accounting Manager for Bovis Lend Lease, the Controller for Allied Container Systems and the Senior Accountant at URS Corporation.
-Mr Rahman obtained his Bachelor’s Degree in Business Administration and Accounting from Boise State University in 1995.He is a licensed Certified Public Accountant and member of the American Institute of Certified Public Accountants.
+Mr Rahman is a licensed Certified Public Accountant and member of the American Institute of Certified Public Accountants.

-Dr Rahman has been with the Group since 2016andhas been the Chief Technology Officer since 2018.
-His previous positions included Director IT from 2008 to 2009and Coordinator ICT from 2016 to 2017.DrRahman has over 10years of experience in technology operations within the microfinance industry and has worked with development organisations such as the Food and Agriculture Organization of the United Nations and the World Bank.
-Prior to working with the Group, Dr Rahman was extensively involved in software development, technology management and large scale project management.
+Md.
+Asifur Rahman joined the Group 2016 and has been the Chief Technology Officer since 2018.
+Mr Rahman’s main focus is on the day to day management of the Group’s AMBS and IT operations.
+Dr Rahman has over 10 years of experience in technology operations within the microfinance industry and has worked with development organisations such as the Food and Agriculture Organization of the United Nations and the World Bank.
+Prior to working with the Group, Dr Rahman held a number of senior positions and was involved in software development, technology management and large scale project management.
 He also served as the Head of Overseas Operations at Smart Services Technologies Co.
 Limited in Japan from 2012 to 2016.
-Dr Rahman received his B.Sc.
-Engineering in Computer Science and Engineering in 1994 from the Bangladesh University of Engineering and Technology and his Doctor of Engineering from Kyushu University, Japan in 2016.
+Dr Rahman obtained his Doctor of Engineering from Kyushu University, Japan in 2016.